About our Collections

 - Football and Toys and Games

-This also includes The FIFA Book Collection – over 1200 books including rare yearbooks and annuals, early histories of the game and club histories from the 1920s onwards.
+This also includes the Book Collection – over 1200 books including rare yearbooks and annuals, early histories of the game and club histories from the 1920s onwards.

 The Harry Langton Collection